-NVIDIA Vs. AMD: Both Offer Unique Growth Opportunities, But One is Our Clear-Cut Choice
+NVIDIA vs. AMD: Both Offer Unique Growth Opportunities

 |Q3 2015||Q4 2015||Q1 2016||Q2 2016||Q3 2016||Q4 2016||Q1 2017|

-The ability to increase share in decelerating growth environments in a surefire indicator of industry leadership.
-Advantage: Nvidia.
+The ability to increase market share in decelerating growth environments is a surefire indicator of industry leadership.
+Advantage: NVIDIA.

-AMD’s presence in the driverless car space is evolving.
-There’s not much in the way of revenues currently, but that could be changing.
-AMD is developing the “Radeon Instinct” line of deep-learning oriented GPUs.
 The company hopes its GPU accelerators will become more readily adopted in machine intelligence—a place where driving is going.
-AMD is facing off not only against Nvidia, but with other chief rival Intel Corporation (NASDAQ:INTC).
+Advanced Micro Devices, Inc. is facing off not only against NVIDIA, but against other chief rival Intel Corporation (NASDAQ:INTC).

-Given that Nvidia is the more established player with clear-cut distribution channels, advantage: Nvidia.
+Given that NVIDIA Corporation is the more established player, with clear-cut distribution channels, advantage: NVIDIA.

-Meanwhile, AMD is just getting started.
-They are seeking to unseat Intel’s near-monopoly in the data center space with an upcoming line of “EPYC” server CPUs.
-According to analysts, AMD has set a target to capture 10% of the data center business at Intel’s expense ($17.2 billion market).
+Meanwhile, Advanced Micro Devices, Inc. is just getting started.
+The company is seeking to unseat Intel Corporation’s near-monopoly in the data center space with an upcoming line of “EPYC” server CPUs.
+According to analysts, Advanced Micro Devices has set a target to capture 10% of the data center business (a $17.2-billion market) at Intel’s expense.

 So the verdict isn’t in yet, although early returns look promising.

-Intel is still king of chips, but in the shrinking desktop PC pie.
-The future—deep learning chips requiring immense processing power loads—belongs to Nvidia and AMD.
-At least it has since 2016, when both stocks rocketed up based on the hype.
+Intel Corporation is still the king of chips, but in the shrinking desktop PC pie.
+The future—deep learning chips requiring immense processing power loads—belongs to NVIDIA Corporation and Advanced Micro Devices, Inc. (at least it has since 2016, when both stocks rocketed up based on hype).

-AMD, through its Radeon Instinct line, produces GPUs dedicated to accelerating machine learning.
+Advanced Micro Devices, through its Radeon Instinct line, produces GPUs dedicated to accelerating machine learning.
 This caters to next-generation consumer products requiring this added dimension.
-From autonomous vehicles and drones to personal robots and nanotechnology, AMD is considered an emerging leader in the space.
+From autonomous vehicles and drones to personal robots and nanotechnology, Advanced Micro Devices, Inc. is considered an emerging leader in the space.

-Nvidia, meanwhile, continues to lead.
-It dominates the graphics card segments and has taken a commanding lead the autonomous vehicles market.
-It now looks to expand market share in other areas of AI.
+NVIDIA Corporation, meanwhile, continues to lead.
+It dominates the graphics card segments and has taken a commanding lead in the autonomous vehicle market.
+It now looks to expand its market share in other areas of artificial intelligence (AI).

-Both companies stand to benefit by future growth in the VR space.
-Business Insider’s BI Intelligence forecasts shipments of VR headsets increased by 1047% year-over-year to 8.2 million in 2016.
-This helped proper the VR space to over $1.0 billion in revenue for the first time, according to Deloitte.
-More headsets sold means more GPU sold.
-The segment should grow by double digits for the next five years at least (and probably well beyond).
-(Source: “The demand for AI is helping Nvidia and AMD leapfrog Intel,” The Verge, January 11, 2017).
+Both companies stand to benefit from future growth in the VR space.
+It’s estimated that shipments of VR headsets increased by 1047% year-over-year to 8.2 million in 2016.
+This helped propel the VR space to over $1.0 billion in revenue for the first time.
+(Source: “The Demand for AI is Helping NVIDIA and AMD Leapfrog Intel,” The Verge, January 11, 2017).

-While both companies are powerhouses in the graphics card space, Nvidia’s advantage in artificial intelligence (AI) will be hard to overcome.
+While both NVIDIA Corporation and Advanced Micro Devices, Inc. are powerhouses in the graphics card space, NVIDIA’s advantage in AI will be hard to overcome.
 The company dominates GPU AI chip sales, giving it an overwhelming advantage in the burgeoning driverless car and drone sectors.

-While AMD is playing catch-up here, and may ultimately steal some market share away, it will be an uphill battle.
-From a strictly growth perspective, Nvidia would be the play for our hard-earned investment dollars.
-Both Nvidia stock and AMD stock have returned well over the calendar year, but Nvidia has an added bonus.
-It pays a $0.14-per-share dividend, while AMD does not grant a dividend at all.
-This AMD vs Nvidia edge may sway investors seeking income and growth to their corner.
+Both NVIDIA stock and AMD stock have rewarded investors over the last year, but NVIDIA Corporation has an added bonus.
+It pays a $0.14-per-share dividend, while Advanced Micro Devices, Inc. doesn’t grant a dividend at all.
+This edge may sway investors who seek income and growth to NVIDIA’s corner.